emilyfuhrman/map-club/Session_03/README.md

 Once you are finished with this step, adjust colors and strokes as needed.
 Finally, create a new print composer.
 Add a legend, title, explanation, source, and scale bar.
 Add new layers for Alaska and Hawaii to approach a more 'stereotypical' Albers view, and make sure to include a scale bar for each one so as to be transparent about any distortion.
 Export your map as a PDF file.
 Your final map should look something like this:

 ![Final Map Example](https://github.com/emilyfuhrman/map-club/blob/master/Session_03/Images/23_Final_Map_Example.png)

-#### Additional notes
-[Here](https://medium.com/@joshuatauberer/how-that-map-you-saw-on-538-under-represents-minorities-by-half-and-other-reasons-to-consider-a-4a98f89cbbb1#.ih16rv26m) is an excellent piece on how choropleth maps underrepresent minorities.